Our thoughts on Canvas 2017

 Canvas is a one-day event held in Birmingham that features practical advice for designers, makers and producers of digital products.
-The talks were from some of the most renowned, innovative companies in the world such as Microsoft, Adobe, Monzo and Duolingo.

 There were many great speakers, all offering tangible advice, insights and guidance that fired up our design team.
 These are a few of our favourite talks and key takeaways.